4 reasons why I do not need to join a gym in Bogotá

 We've all been there: you start a new job, move to a new place or get force-fed sweets by a well meaning relative, and before you get attached to your new food baby you need to find a gym.
 I was ready for this eventuality when I arrived in Bogotá.
 In my first week I smelled the fried cheese and was lured in by the empanadas.
 However, there are 4 reasons why I will not need to waste my pesos on a gym membership.

 1. The city is an obstacle course.

-Have you ever mindlessly wandered to your nearest bus stop, ipod blaring.,, wrapped up your own little world?
-If the answer is yes then in the land of Bogotá pavements you would have fallen down a grid, trodden on a homeless person or tripped headfirst into oncoming traffic.
+Have you ever mindlessly wandered to your nearest bus stop, iPod blaring, wrapped up your own little world?
+If the answer is yes, then in the land of Bogotá pavements you would have fallen down a grid, trodden on a homeless person or tripped headfirst into oncoming traffic.
 Leaping, dodging and swerving are all valuable life skills you will learn on these pavements.
-Although, pavement is a generous term: it is cracked, uneven and full of bonus obstacles such as bricks and wet cement that you must cross to get to the next level, sorry I mean street, although I've been told I do a mean Mario impression!
-Therefore, if you need a thigh or calf workout, the city planners of Bogotá have you in mind - ranging from 2 inches to 2 feet the step up to the curbs are the perfect leg work out.
+Although, pavement is a generous term: it is cracked, uneven and full of bonus obstacles such as bricks and wet cement that you must cross to get to the next level – sorry, I mean street – although I've been told I do a mean Mario impression!
+Therefore, if you need a thigh or calf workout, the city planners of Bogotá have you in mind: ranging from 2 inches to 2 feet, the steps up to the kerb are the perfect leg work out.

 2. Why pay a gym when you can get paid for a workout?

 So, you have had a thorough warm-up and you have reached your means of public transport.
 At every red light you will see a group of enterprising individuals who have decided to take advantage of a captive audience and combine this with their daily workout routine.
 These people will perform acrobatics or juggling, getting both their daily exercise and a few pennies while you are frittering away your time standing stationary instead of working up a sweat for profit!